 In this issue:

-Happy tax filing month!
-To help celebrate, this month's newsletter includes a quiz on strange tax laws from around the world.
-Also included are some tips for using your refund check as well as advice on handling spiraling health care costs during retirement.
-Should you wish to review your situation please feel free to call.
+Should you wish to review your situation, please feel free to call.
 Also feel free to forward this newsletter to someone who may benefit.

 The savings limits for the ever-popular health savings accounts (HSA) are now set for 2019.
 The new limits are outlined here with current year amounts noted for comparison.